tzachar/cmp-tabnine/README.md

 ## `show_prediction_strength`

-When `show_prediction_strength` is true, `cmp-tabnine` will display the prediction strength as a percentage by assigning `entry.completion_item.data.detail`.
+When `show_prediction_strength` is true, `cmp-tabnine` will display the prediction strength as a percentage by assigning `entry.completion_item.data.completion_metadata.detail`.
 This was previously the default behavior.

 # Pretty Printing Menu Items